gtrabanco/buncg/README.md

 - [ ] Authentication and authorization.
 - [ ] JSON Schema as NodeCG does?
 - [ ] Explore Viewtransitions and make possible to use transitions when switching scenes.
+- [ ] Logo for the project.
+I am not able to do this so I am open to all kind of proposals.

 ## Technologies